tel/old-blog/_posts/2014-07-23-types_of_data.md

 ---
 layout: post
-title: Let me tell you about the types of data
+title: The types of data
 comments_enabled: true
 ---